nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 The following tools can help you automate security practices and assess or improve your site's security posture:

-- [Google’s CSP Evaluator](https://csp-evaluator.withgoogle.com/): Analyzes your CSP policy and offers suggestions for strengthening it.
+- [Google’s CSP Evaluator](https://csp-evaluator.withgoogle.com/): Analyzes your CSP and offers suggestions for strengthening it.
 - [Mozilla Observatory](https://observatory.mozilla.org/): Provides insights into security headers and suggests improvements.